tornicke/horiseon-html-website/README.md

 <h1>Module 1 Challenge: Code Refactor</h1>

 <h3>Purpose of the challenge</h3>
-<h4>This purpose of this challenge was to refactor the existing code to make it more accessible.
-The website is built in HTML and CSS.</h4>
+This purpose of this challenge was to refactor the existing code to make it more accessible.
+The website is built in HTML and CSS.

 <h3>Challenge requirements</h3>